 - Parking more than one vehicle on SLU’s campuses per parking permit at one time.

 - Using your ID’s parking access for more than one vehicle on SLU’s campuses at one time.

 - Using your permit and ID access for vehicles other than those you have registered with the University.

-- All parking permits except for Evening General may park in the Laclede Garage at the following times (though many are restricted
+General, may park in the Laclede Garage at the following times (though many are restricted

 - Parking on a reserved or premium lot with assigned spaces.
 This is for vehicles registered with a permit for a different parking location.